Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 A thousand euros is a crazy amount of money, and my total budget for my Japan trips is usually much less than 100 euros a day.

-Actually, 50 euros a day is pretty much what I spend in total, but being a quite frugal minimalist I would suggest others to budget a bit more.
-Especially if you want to do some fine dining and shopping of course.
+Actually, 50 euros a day is pretty much what I spend in total, but being quite a frugal minimalist, I would suggest others to budget a bit more.

-But we’ll talk about other travel expenses at another time, this article is exclusively for budgeting for a place to stay in Tokyo.
+But we’ll talk about other travel expenses at another time; this article is exclusively for budgeting for a place to stay in Tokyo.

 I needed to do this for you

-So what I did after reading another post about crazy high traveling costs to Japan.
-I searched through my notes to check the places I have stayed in Tokyo and sent the list to this traveler in doubt.
+So what I did after reading another post about crazy high traveling costs to Japan: I searched through my notes to check the places I have stayed in Tokyo and sent the list to this traveler in doubt.

 I have shared tips for my readers and friends for affordable stays when someone has asked, but I felt now it was time to find, well, time to write this article.

-I feel so bad for people spending all their savings just because they don’t know how much is a reasonable amount to pay to stay in Tokyo, Japan in general, or anywhere else while traveling.
+I feel so bad for people spending all their savings just because they don’t know how much is a reasonable amount to pay to stay in Tokyo, Japan, in general, or anywhere else while traveling.

 Thanks for her asking, I finally made this list, and now I am sharing it with you too.

-It’s not complete and I might add more suggestions later on (when I remember all the places I’ve stayed in and hopefully I’ll soon get to try some new ones), but here is something for you to start with.
+It’s not complete, and I might add more suggestions later on (when I remember all the places I’ve stayed in and hopefully I’ll soon get to try some new ones), but here is something for you to start with.

 *Note: My list has affiliate links, so I might also get some profit if you book through my links, but for you, there are no extra costs.